Student Toolkit

 Plan Ahead

-- VOTE!
-This is the time your student representatives are elected.
-Make sure you have a say in your students' association by reading up on and then voting for who you think are the best candidates.
+• VOTE!
+This is the time your student representatives and student governors are elected.
+Make sure you have a say in your students' association by reading up on and then voting for who you think are the best candidates at SAMRU’s Annual General Meeting.

-- Attend events – student clubs are highly engaged in March, holding major events and fundraisers– make sure to check some of these out and also stop by West Gate Social and enjoy our very low-cost food and beverages.
+• Attend eventsstudent clubs are highly engaged in March, holding major events and fundraisers.
+Make sure to check them out and also stop by West Gate Social and enjoy our very low-cost food and beverages.

 April